Earl Thomas, Ravens safety, looks forward to roaming CenturyLink secondary with Baltimore

 During a news conference Friday morning in Baltimore in which he was officially introduced as a new member of the Ravens, the now-former Seahawk wore a white Nike track suit that drew comparisons to a Star Wars stormtrooper while dropping a few of the same kind of “Earl-isms’’ Seattle fans grew accustomed to during his nine seasons helping lead the Legion of Boom.

-“I’m here to do what I always do, and that’s ball,’’ Thomas said at the news conference, which also featured running back Mark Ingram and Baltimore coach John Harbaugh and general manager Eric DeCosta as the team announced its two marquee free-agent signings.
+“I’m here to do what I always do, and that’s ball,’’ Thomas said at the news conference, which also featured running back Mark Ingram, Baltimore coach John Harbaugh and general manager Eric DeCosta as the team announced its two marquee free-agent signings.
 Thomas signed a four-year deal with the Ravens this week worth up to $55 million with $32 million guaranteed and $22 million by the end of the 2019 season, the kind of big deal he was not going to get with Seattle.

 Thomas, though, lobbed no real barbs at the Seahawks, handling diplomatically a question about getting to return to Seattle for a game with the Ravens this fall at CenturyLink Field (dates of games won’t be announced until April).